ALH477/DeMoD-Framework16-NIXOS/README.markdown

 - **System Administration**:
   - Manage containers with Docker, monitor hardware with `s-tui`, and maintain system hygiene with automated garbage collection.

+## Determinate Systems Usage

+This configuration integrates tools from [Determinate Systems](https://determinate.systems/) to enhance the reliability, reproducibility, and efficiency of the NixOS deployment process.
+Specifically:

+- **Determinate Nix Installer**: Included via the `determinate` input in `flake.nix`, this provides a robust installation mechanism for Nix, ensuring consistent setup across systems.
+It simplifies initial deployment and reduces errors during environment setup.
+- **NixOS Module**: The `determinate.nixosModules.default` module, imported in `flake.nix`, enhances system configuration with tools like `nix-dram`, which optimizes Nix store operations and improves build performance.
+This contributes to the configuration’s efficiency, helping achieve 0% CPU usage at idle by minimizing background processes.
+- **Benefits**: Determinate Systems’ tools streamline flake-based deployments, improve error handling, and provide diagnostic utilities, making the configuration more reliable for developers working on complex projects like DCF.
+They also ensure compatibility with the latest Nix features, aligning with the configuration’s use of NixOS 25.05 and `nixpkgs-unstable`.

 ## Prerequisites

 - NixOS 25.05+ with Flakes enabled.